Matt Williams (third baseman): San Francisco Giants (1987–1996)

-Williams was drafted by the San Francisco Giants in the first round (the 3rd pick) of the 1986 pro baseball draft.
-Williams began his major league career in 1987 primarily as a shortstop for the Giants while playing some games at third base also.
-He played both shortstop and third base until the 1990 season when he became the starting third baseman for the Giants and went on to lead the National League in Runs Batted In with 122 while making the National League All Star team.
+Williams was recalled to the majors for the first time on April 11, 1987, serving as an injury replacement for José Uribe.
+That day, he appeared in his first MLB game, going 1-for-3 in a 5–1 loss to the Los Angeles Dodgers.
+Williams' first major league hit was an eighth-inning single off Dodgers pitcher Orel Hershiser.
+He finished the season batting .188 with eight home runs and 21 RBI in 84 games.
+In the field, he primarily played shortstop while also playing some games at third base.

+Prior to the 1989 season, Williams was named as the starting third baseman for the Giants.
+However, he struggled to begin the season with a .130 batting average, and was optioned to the Triple-A Phoenix Firebirds after the Giants' game on May 1.
+Williams considered this demotion as a turning point in his career, as he batted .320 with 26 home runs and 61 RBI in 76 games before returning to San Francisco in July.
+In 84 games with the Giants, Williams hit .202, but managed to record 18 home runs and 50 RBI.

+Williams enjoyed a breakout season in 1990, finishing with a .277 average, 33 home runs and a National League-leading 122 RBI en route to making the National League All-Star team.

 Despite suffering from several leg injuries and some lower-back ailments, Williams was an excellent fielder at third base, and a dangerous and productive hitter.
 As a third baseman, Williams had good reflexes and excellent hands, with a quick release and strong, accurate arm.
 During his career, he earned four Gold Glove Awards, all between 1991 and 1997.

-A hitter with exceptional power, six times he hit more than 30 home runs in a season as a Giant, with more than 90 runs batted in.
-His best season was 1994 when he hit a National League-best 43 home runs and had an impressive 96 runs batted in (RBI) in only 112 games as the Major League Baseball season was shortened by nearly one-third because of a season-ending strike by Major League baseball players.
-He was on pace to challenge the single season home run record of 61, at the time held by Roger Maris, with his 43 home runs in 115 games projecting to 60.6 home runs at season's end.
+A hitter with exceptional power, Williams hit at least 30 home runs and recorded at least 90 RBI in four of his seasons with the Giants.
+His best season was 1994 when he hit a National League-best 43 home runs and had 96 RBI in only 112 games as the Major League Baseball season was shortened by nearly one-third because of a season-ending strike by Major League baseball players.
+He was on pace to challenge the single season home run record of 61, at the time held by Roger Maris, with his 43 home runs in 115 games, projecting to 60.6 home runs at season's end.
 Williams finished second in the voting for the National League Most Valuable Player Award that year behind first baseman Jeff Bagwell of the Houston Astros.